evb123/evb123/README.md

 - 👋 Hi, I’m @evb123
-- 👀 I’m interested in cloud, spark, data warehousing, dbt, and more!
+- 👀 I’m interested in data integrity, sustainability and analytics engineering!
-- 🌱 I’m currently learning about Databricks instance pools
-- 💞️ I’m looking to collaborate on anything!

 <!---
 evb123/evb123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.